-Each question in the pre- and post-training questionnaires was extrapolated by recommendations by international publications^{7,17,19,21,22} and by clinician guideline determinants by accredited by the
+Each question in the pre- and post-training questionnaires was extrapolated from recommendations by international publications7,17,19-22 and from clinician guidelines by the National Health Institute and European organizations.3-5 Furthermore, 20 people randomly chosen among those eligible have been asked via Google Forms for feedback about the clarity and understandability of each question.
+This methodology ensures that all the respondents understand the questions they are reading, strengthening the results.
+Questions that have been evaluated include the 7 theoretical questions and the 10 questions about the images, for a total of

-National Health Institute and European organizations.3-5 Furthermore, 20 people randomly chosen among those eligible have been asked via Google Forms for feedback about the clarity and understandability of each question.
-This methodology ensures that every respondent must, first of all, understand the question they are reading, strengthening the results.23 Questions that has been evaluated include the 7 theoretical questions and the 10 questions about the images, for a total of 17 questions.
+17 questions.
 For the majority (14 out of 20) of participants, all the 17 questions (100%) were asked in a clear and understandable way.
 For the remaining 6 participants, there were from 1 to 3, out of 17, not clear and understandable questions (Supplementary Table 2).
 Furthermore, 9/17 questions were clear and understandable for 20 (100%) of participants, 6/17 questions for the 95%, and, lastly, 2/17 questions were clear and understandable for the 90% of participants.
 These figures guarantee the strength of the results, once available.